 Consistent activities support student independence during centers.
 Center time is not the time to introduce new material.
 Everything students work on during this time should be review work.
 Center time is for students to practice skills they are learning in class, at their level.
-Using centers with consistent directions and activities, but with changing skills each week, decreases the amount of confusion or questions they have.
+Using centers with consistent directions and activities, but with changing skills each week, decreases the amount of confusion or questions students have and will make centers easier to manage.
 Make sure you have properly introduced all skills to students.
 Use your center time for students to practice skills, not to learn new ones.

 I’ve created a series of phonics resources that include consistent, daily center activities.
 Sign up below and I’ll send you a sampler of centers for 5 different phonics skills!